carpentries-incubator/genome-mining/_episodes/06-corason.md

 {: .output}

-Now all the converted genome files, aminoacid fasta files (.faa) and annotation files (.txt) shoul be placed in the 'GENOMES directory' one level up outside output.
+Now all the converted genome files, aminoacid fasta files (.faa) and annotation files (.txt) should be placed in the 'GENOMES directory' one level up outside output.
 ~~~
 $ mv output/* .